We’ve got plenty of inspiring afternoon tea ideas for you to select from including cupcakes, classic scones, and sandwiches too.

 Danish pastries make buttery, sweet treats that flake in your mouth and melt on the tongue.
 Once you’ve got the hang of our basic step-by-step recipe, you can experiment with different flavours and fillings too.

-How to serve for afternoon tea: Make your pastries the centre of attention by placing them on a board or large serving plate, but don’t layer them as they are sticky and can get stuck together.
+How to serve for afternoon tea: Make your pastries the center of attention by placing them on a board or large serving plate, but don't layer them as they are sticky and can get stuck together.

 25. Chocolate fudge cake